-Whether you found an article about your favorite band, actor, or a whole magazine about golfing, learning something that interests you is going to be so much easier.
+Whether you found an article about your favorite Korean band, actor, or a whole magazine about golfing, learning something that interests you is going to be so much easier.

 Then before you proceed with the article you take some time to learn the new words.
 Since words are usually going to start repeating in the same articles, as you go down paragraph by paragraph you will see less and less highlighter even if in the beginning you had to highlight every single word.
 Seeing your progress visually represented like this will give you a real sense of accomplishment.

 If you come across a word you can’t find in a dictionary, just skip it.
 It may be the word is obscure, or you just don’t know enough grammar yet to be able to tell what the root of the word really is.
 Either way, don’t waste too much time on it.
 Even when you become an advanced learner, you won’t need to know every single word in order to understand it from context.

 These apps offer just excerpts from articles in each issue of the magazine but it is more than enough for beginners.
-And magazines like Men’s Health have plenty of Korean celebrities you may be interested in. ;)
+And magazines like Men’s Health have plenty of Korean celebrities you may be interested in ;).

 Buying physical magazines may be a bit more difficult.
 Korean online shopping malls like Gmarket and 11st have plenty to choose from, but they only ship using EMS which can get quite pricey for heavy things like magazines.
-The one I used for the photo above is aprox.
-2cm thick and weighs almost 1,5 kilogram!
+The one I used for the photo above is approx. 2cm thick and weighs almost 1,5 kilogram!

-A cheaper shipping prices are offered in most Kpop online stores, but then you have to be lucky enough that at least one Korean pop star happens to appear in the exact issue of the magazine you want, otherwise it won’t be available.
+Cheaper shipping prices are offered in most Kpop online stores, but then you have to be lucky enough that at least one Korean pop star happens to appear in the exact issue of the magazine you want, otherwise it won’t be available.

-5. Online comic books
+5. Online comic books (webtoons)

-Comic books are, in a way, much easier to read than books and even magazines.
+Comic books (manhwa in Korean) are, in a way, much easier to read than books and even magazines.
 There is less text and obviously a lot is communicated through pictures which are a universal language.
 You could probably get the main gist of what is going on even if you can’t read Hangul.
 (But if you can’t, seriously, go learn Hangul right now).

 But it is still a fun and easy way to learn new words.
 And in case of Korea, free!